Think-and-Dev/gitbook-docs-test/docs/integration/minting-docs.md

 }
 ```

-And that is it, the only thing left to do is to add in the [Truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and BPro when deploying YourContract and you are done.
+And that is it, the only thing left to do is to add in the [Truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) scripts the address to MoC and DoC when deploying YourMintingDocContract and you are done.